playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 }
 ```

-WIth hooks, all of your components - both "smart" and "dumb" - could be written with functions and specially imported functions:
+With hooks, all of your components - both "smart" and "dumb" - could be written with functions and specially imported functions:

 ```jsx
 function WindowSize() {